 Step 3 : The client has chosen a property

 The client comes back to the broker once they’ve found a property.

-According to the client’s profile, the broker asks for a personalised list of documents.
+According to the client’s profile, the mortgage broker in France asks for a personalised list of documents.
 For example, in the list of documents, the broker will not ask for a tax assessment document from a country where there is no income tax.

 With no back and forth or misunderstandings, this ad hoc list is important because it truly helps save time for both parties.
 It also helps a complete application to be put together, which is essential if you want to optimise your chances of obtaining a mortgage.

 After the documents requested from the client have been submitted, we analyse and study the application to make sure that there are no grey areas and that everything is clear and in good order.